wp-plugins/abase/readme.txt

 = What are all these attributes?
 Where's a ABASE reference guide? =

-In the WordPress Admin section, click Settings on the left, and then "ABASE for MySQL."
-This is where you set the database and user.
+From the Details screen before you install ABASE, complete shortcode and attribute documentation can be found in the Description section.
+Once installed, from the WordPress Admin section, click Settings on the left, and then "ABASE for MySQL."
+This is also where you set the database and user.
 Below that is the most up-to-date reference guide for ABASE.

 = How do I know that ABASE is installed properly? =